Technology and the internet have touched every aspect of our lives, and business operations are no exception.

 1. Add Photos And Videos

 Like Facebook or Twitter, GBM allows users to add a logo and cover photo to help find your business or brand online.
 But that’s the bare minimum you can do for your profile.
-Please don’t stop exhibiting photos describing your products or service and what goes behind them.
+Please don’t stop exhibiting photos describing your products or services and what goes behind them.

 Here, we should mention that relevant pictures can increase direction requests by up to 42% and website clicks by 35%.

 For example, post high-resolution photos of the food, menu, kitchen, and overall ambience if you run a cafe or bakery.
 So, even if your customers don’t want to read through your business description, they’d still be enticed to try your products.
-And if feasible, hire a professional photographer for this purpose.
+If feasible, hire a professional photographer for this purpose.

 To add photos, sign in to your Google My Business profile and open the location of your business.
 Then, click on “photos” and select the type of images you want to add.
 Finally, upload the photos from the device or choose from those already uploaded.

-Also, update the picture gallery whenever you add something new to your product list or change the business operation.
+Also, update the picture gallery whenever you add products or something new to your product list or change the business operation.
 In other words, post picture updates as you would work for your social media accounts!

 2. Post Updates

-Beyond that, always ensure that the business hours are up-to-Under you’d want your customers to leave because Google Search for, you will find this option far fetched the wrong opening and closing hours.
+Beyond that, always ensure that the business hours are up-to-under you’d want your customers to leave because Google Search for, you will find this option far fetched the wrong opening and closing hours.
 Keep in mind that accuracy is of paramount importance.

-Users can edit the hours by clicking on the Info tab on the GMB profile and adding special hours for specific services (if any) or weekends and holidays.
+Users can edit the holiday hours by clicking on the Info tab on the GMB profile and adding special hours for specific services (if any) or weekends and holidays.
 Under the “more hours” option on the “add hours” section on the same tab, you will find this option.

 Before publishing, click on the “preview” option to check and remove any grammatical or formatting mistakes.